luontola/pa-build-power/README.md

 Version History
 ---------------

+### Upcoming

+- If there ever is a unit that produces without using energy, its efficiency will be infinity.

 ### Build Power 1.0.0 (2013-12-21)

 - Shows how much metal and energy the selected units will consume when they